This guide answers several frequently asked questions in regards to functionality with Bold Memberships. Select a

 Cancelled members can be removed from Bold Memberships by deleting the customer from within your Shopify admin under the Customers section.

-If a customer has an Active and Cancelled membership plan in Bold Memberships, deleting the customer from within your Shopify admin will remove all membership plans from within Bold Memberships.
+Note If a customer has an Active and Cancelled membership plan in Bold Memberships, deleting the customer from within your Shopify admin removes all membership plans from within Bold Memberships.
 Removing customers from your Shopify admin should only be performed if the customer in question does not have any Active membership plans in Bold Memberships.

-No, test credit cards cannot be used for Membership plans at this time.
-In order to test the functionality for a membership plan that was created in Bold Memberships, a live credit card will need to be used on the Membership signup widget.
+No, test credit cards cannot be used for Membership plans.
+In order to test the functionality for a membership plan that was created in Bold Memberships, a live credit card needs to be used on the Membership signup widget.

-No, Bold Memberships does not offer an approval system feature at this time.
+No, Bold Memberships does not offer an approval system feature.

-When a customer purchases a membership plan created from Bold Memberships, the membership will become active automatically after the transaction has been approved in your Stripe account.
+When a customer purchases a membership plan created from Bold Memberships, the membership becomes active automatically after the transaction has been approved in your Stripe account.

-Yes, users that are invited to a free membership will count towards the total members within Bold Memberships while the free membership is active within the app.
+Yes, users that are invited to a free membership count towards the total members within Bold Memberships while the free membership is active within the app.

 Customers can access their membership by simply logging into their Shopify customer account on your storefront, using the same email address that was used when purchasing the membership, or when receiving the free membership.

 Bold Memberships does not require a separate login page for members to log into their account on your storefront, as the membership details are controlled through a customer tag which shows or hides content on your storefront.